ctnadovich/ebrevet/README.md

 ## Introduction

-This Android/iOS app serves as an automated brevet card that can provide Electronic Proof of Passage on a randonneuring brevet or permanent, while maintaining some of the "feel" of the traditional paper brevet card process.
+This Android/iOS app serves as an automated brevet card that can certify your control check-ins on a randonneuring brevet or permanent, while maintaining some of the "feel" of the traditional paper brevet card process.
 The app only needs to be activated at controls and does not require Internet data service at controls.
 If network access is available, the app will report control check in times for the rider to a central server.
-When the event is completed successfully, the app generates a unique Proof of Passage Certificate that is sharable on social media.
+When the event is completed successfully, the app generates a unique Verification Certificate that is sharable on social media.

 You can find the app on both the [Apple Store](https://www.apple.com/app-store/) and the [Google Play Store](https://play.google.com).
 Search for "eBrevet" by "CTNadovich".

 ## Features include

-- Provides electronic proof of passage with a brevet card process requiring "check in" at controls.
+- Provides verification of a brevet card process requiring "check in" at controls.
 - Monitors distance to controls with GPS and open/close times versus clock time.
 - Only allows control check in when near (~500m) a control, and the control is open.
 - Does not require anything physically at controls (eg no QR code, volunteer, etc... needed)